MikeRogers0/game-off-2012/README.md

  * Leaderboard - Who uses the least forks wins.
  * Multiplayer
  * Enemies
- * Bonus Forks or SSH Keys to pick up.
+ * Bonus Forks or SSH Keys to pick up, maybe they could open doors?
+ * More than 1 level.
+ * An end to level 1.